GitMoDu/JoybusOverUart/README.md

 ## JoybusOverUart
 Arduino compatible, C++ library to Read/Write to Joybus protocol devices (N64, GameCube controllers) over UART in a non-blocking way (no bit bang).
+Works with any UART capable of 1250000bps.
 Interrupts aren't blocked or used.

 (Ab)uses Serial Port to emulate the OneWire-like protocol of Joybus, based on the work published by qwertymodo (http://www.qwertymodo.com/hardware-projects/n64/n64-controller).